Stochastic Zeroth order Descent with Structured Directions: Experiments

-From Figure~\ref{fig:flk_tuning}, we observe that Algorithm~\ref{alg:szo} provides the best performances considering both validation error and cumulative time.
-Despite the iterations of STP are cheaper (it performs 3 function evaluations per iteration, while S-SZD needs $\ell+1>3$ function evaluations per iteration), STP does not perform well on the validation error.
+From Figure~\ref{fig:flk_tuning}, we observe that Algorithm~\ref{alg:szo} provides the best performances considering the validation error.
+Despite the iterations of STP are cheaper (it performs $3$ function evaluations per iteration, while S-SZD needs $\ell+1>3$ function evaluations per iteration), STP does not perform well on the validation error.
 Comparing S-SZD with the other algorithms (STP excluded), we see that it achieves the best performances almost always.
 The test error obtained with Falkon tuned with S-SZD is similar to the best result of other methods - see also Table~\ref{tab:flk_tuning_te}.
-To conclude, our algorithm outperforms direct search methods in simulated experiments (where assumptions are satisfied) and behaves similarly when assumptions are not satisfied (i.e. in parameter tuning experiments).
+To conclude, our algorithm provides better performance than direct search methods in simulated experiments and behaves similarly in parameter tuning experiments.
+Notice that S-SZD achieves comparable performance when using $l = d / 2$, suggesting that for certain problems, employing all $d$ directions may be unnecessary.